Objectives of Xero’s work

 Our 2019 annual report is Forest Stewardship Council (FSC) accredited and is printed with vegetable inks.

 Our major vendor, Amazon Web Services has stated its long-term commitment to using 100% renewable energy in its global infrastructure.
 It exceeded 50% renewable energy for 2018.
-We're working with AWS to determine how we can optimise infrastructure utilisation.
+We're working with AWS to determine how we can optimize infrastructure utilization.

 For our 2019 annual global Xerocon conferences, attended by thousands of delegates, we're introducing more sustainable options for our delegates.
 You can read more about our improvements for Xerocon Brisbane here.